-As the principles of inclusion from the Association of American Veterinary Medical Colleges, of which Dean Mark D. Markel currently serves as president, state:
+As the principles of inclusion from the American Association of Veterinary Medical Colleges state:

 We affirm the value of human diversity for the enrichment of the community and believe diversity fosters a climate conducive to success for all members of the veterinary medical education community.